bede/grate/README.md

 # Deacon

-*Currently under development*

 A fast minimizer-based filter for nucleotide sequences in FASTA or FASTQ format, built for efficient host depletion (*deacon*-tamination).
 Default behaviour removes query sequences with two or more minimizers present in the index.
-Filters at 50Mbp/s using a single Apple M1 core and indexes the human genome in under 60s.
+Filters at ~50Mbp/s using a single Apple M1 core and indexes the human genome in under 60s.
 Peak memory usage is ~2.5GB for a human genome with default parameters.

 The sensitivity/specificity/memory tradeoff can be tuned using *k*-mer length (`-k`), minimizer window length (`-w`), and match threshold (`-m`).
 With long reads, speeds of hundreds of megabases per second are possible by considering only the first `-n` bases of each query sequence.
 Uses [simd-minimizers](https://github.com/rust-seq/simd-minimizers) for fast vectorised minimizer calculation.
-This project is currently unstable.
+This project is currently **unstable** and under active development.